Heguri no Tsuku: Life

-Tsuku was active as a diplomat, and was often sent to Baekje and the Gaya confederacy in Korea on diplomatic missions.
+Tsuku was active as a diplomat, and was often sent to Paekche and the Gaya confederacy in Korea on diplomatic missions.
 According to Nihon Shoki, he was active as a diplomat during the 5th century and also retained diplomatic relations to Silla.

 He helped Emperor Richū to succeed the throne after the death of Emperor Nintoku during a power struggle for succession.
 Richū's younger brother Suminoe no Nakatsumiko rebelled against the Crown Prince, Richū.
-Tsuku, Mononobe no Ōmae, and Achi no omi informed Richū about the rebellion, but he did not believe them.
+Tsuku, Mononobe no Ōmae, and Achi no Omi informed Richū about the rebellion, but he did not believe them.
 In response, the three put Richū on a horse and fled.
 After this, they suppressed the rebellion of Prince Naka (Nakatsumiko) according to the orders of Mitsuhawake no Sumeramikoto (later Emperor Hanzei).
 However, a former supporter of Prince Naka, a Hayato named Sashihire (Sobakari), killed Prince Naka.
 Tsuku and the others killed Sashihire in return and commented, "For us this is a great achievement, but for the Emperor this is merciless."